-Contact the Department for Child Protection
+Contact the Department for Child Protection Website: www.checkwwc.wa.gov.au Phone: 1800 883 979

-Website: www.checkwwc.wa.gov.au

-Travelling to other states or territories
+Travelling to other States or Territories

-It is important to remember that when travelling to other states or territories, representatives of sporting organisations must comply with the legislative requirements of that particular state or territory.
+It is important to remember when travelling to other States or Territories, representatives of sporting organisations must comply with the legislative requirements of that particular State or Territory.

-In certain jurisdictions, temporary, time limited exemptions from working with children checks may be available for interstate visitors with a Working with Children Check in their home state.
+In certain jurisdictions, temporary, time limited exemptions from working with children checks may be available for interstate visitors with a Working with Children Check in their home State.